How to Videotape a “Talking Head”

 • Subject position

-• Lights, how many and from what direction?
+• Lights, how many, and from what direction?

-• Microphone, what kind and where to put it?
+• Microphone, what kind, and where to put it?

 CAMERA AND SUBJECT POSITIONING

 Any video camera can be used for a talking head, from the simplest flip camera to the most sophisticated.
+Webcams are a popular choice for talking heads and are probably the easiest way to go.

 When you frame up your talking head shot, be aware of what is called head room and nose room.